Neil David Sr.: Illustrations

-The original set of 79 paintings by Neil David, on which the book Kachinas, Spirit Beings of the Hopisee page 11 is based, are now in the collection of Dr. Yasutada Kashiwago, Founder of the Kashiwagi Museum in Tateshina, Nagano, Japan.
+The original set of 79 paintings by Neil David, on which the book Kachinas, Spirit Beings of the Hopi is based, are now in the collection of Dr. Yasutada Kashiwago, Founder of the Kashiwagi Museum in Tateshina, Nagano, Japan.

 David produced all the illustrations in Eric Bromberg's book The Hopi Approach to the Art of Kachina Doll Carvings.
 Neil David's Hopi World published by Schiffer Publishing Ltd., is a collection of over 40 of Neil David's pen and ink drawings of his interpretation of Hopi history and culture.

 Recognition

 David was awarded the Arizona Indian Living Treasures AILTA award in 2005.
 AILTA honors the lifetime achievements of Arizona American Indians.

 In November 2013 David was invited to present a series of talks and exhibit his work in Germany.
 This included visits to the Linden Museum in Stuttgart, the Freiberg Natural History Museum, and Galerie Kokopelli in Mönchengladbach.
 A documentary film titled: Neil David Sr., A Smiling Hopi, was shown at the Fifth Annual Indian Inuit; North American Native Film Festival which took place in Stuttgart, Germany January 2014.
 The festival was organized by UNICEF, American Indian Film Institute and Festival in San Francisco, and Dreamspeakers International Indigenous Film Festival Edmonton, Canada.